DAY 20: 21/6 Modane to Peclet Polset

 I'm not going up I'm just getting up

-Well what can I say - these pictures tell 10,000 words.
-Today was one of the best days we've had in the Alps (eat your heart our Graham!)
-Blue skies, snow, alpine forests AND test of all, we climbed the Col de Chaviere at 2796 metres, the highest walking pass in France.
+Well what can I say!
+Today was one of the best days we've had in the Alps.
+Blue skies, snow, alpine forests AND best of all, we climbed Col de Chaviere at 2796 metres, the highest walking pass in France.

-We're now entering deep snow drifts.
-We meet a father and son on their way down and he tells us to be very careful in the snow at the top.
-We march on.
-We've been going up for 4 hrs now and we have another 2 hrs climbing according to the signs.
-It's a good thing the four Americans are ahead of us as we can see their tracks in the snow.
-They went a little further than us yesterday to the Refuge Polset and had a 2hr head start on us this morning.
-It's nice to know we're not alone up here in this icy wonderland, so best to follow their tracks.
-If we go off track there's the danger of stepping into a deep snow drift and getting stuck.
-My two trekking poles are now indispensable - I need them to pull myself up and also to stop me rolling sideways.
-It's a slog.
-But we look up and can see 4 tiny back specks in the snow high up the mountain and know that the 4 Americans are nearly at the top of the Col.
+I make a loo stop at the only big rock for miles.
+Trust Ian to whip out his camera.
+We meet a father and son on their way down who tell us to stick to the right.
+We've been going up for 4 hrs and have another 2 hrs to go and it's good that the Americans are ahead as we can see their tracks in the snow.
+They went further than us yesterday to Refuge Polset and had a 2hr head start on us.
+Looking up we can see 4 tiny back specks in the snow and know the 4 Americans are nearly at the top of the Col.

-Slipping and sliding and digging our toes into the snow to get a grip, we can see we'll get there - just a little further.
-And we need to keep moving because there's a few storm clouds looming around the edges.
-There's a long trek up through the last 200 metres of snow and all of a sudden we are there and our 4 American friends are there to greet us.
-They stopped to have lunch and waited for us - that was really nice.
-We shared some photos and a chat and they headed off to Pralognan, and we stayed for a coffee to celebrate.
-It surely was a magical moment - one I had planned for 6 months and doubted we would get there because of the snow - and it really was touch and go - otherwise we would have had to have backtracked around the lower GR5 and taken an extra 2 days to circuit around the High Vanoise Parc.
-This was just so exciting.
+Slipping and sliding and digging our toes into the snow to grip, we can see it’s just a little further but we need to keep moving as storm clouds are looming.
+Up the last 200 metres of snow, we reach the Col and our 4 American friends greet us.
+They stopped for lunch and waited for us - that was nice.
+We shared photos and a chat and they headed off to Pralognan, while we stayed for a coffee to celebrate.

-Our shoes and socks are sodden - we were in snow so deep it spilled into Ian's new boots.
-We take off our shoes and go to our dorm - a 6 bedder, then go back to the picnic tables for lunch - bread, ham and cheese - but we've finished for the day so we celebrate with a wine and a beer - and the beer is on tap - must be a lot of thirsty walkers.
-There's 14 at the hut which holds 84, so with 14 of us it's only 1/6 full - its cosy and we get to chat to a few people.
-Three couples are doing the Tour de Vanoise, a mixture of the GR55 and GR5 - 7 days, 6 huts and 1 hotel.
-Two girls are nurses from the Les Contamines area near Mont Blanc.
-They followed us down the mountain by stepping in our footsteps as the track was so covered by snow it was difficult to know which way to go down - TG for the GPS.
-But in doing so, one of them fell in the same snow hole I had as she had followed in my steps exactly.
-They said that last year, there was no snow on the Col de Chaviere and they were hoping likewise this year.
-So we were all really lucky to be able to get through.
+After 7 hours of climbing in snow, our shoes and socks are sodden.
+We take them off to go to our dorm - a 6 bedder.
+Then back for lunch - bread, ham and cheese with a wine and beer on tap!.
+There's 14 in the hut which holds 84.
+Three couples are doing the Tour de Vanoise, a mix of the GR55 and GR5 over 7 days, 6 huts 1 hotel.
+Two girls are nurses from Les Contamines.
+They followed us down from the Col stepping in our footsteps but in doing so, one of them fell in the same hole I had.
+They said that last year, there was no snow on the Col and they were hoping likewise this year.
+We were all lucky get through.

-There's supposed to be coin operated hot showers run by solar.
-Ian grabs 2 coins, and courteously gives me one for a shower.
-I go to the shower cubicle, strip down, and get ready, put the coin in and press the timer button - cold water for 15 seconds.
-Press the timer button again - cold water for another 15 seconds.
-Press the button again - warm water, yeh, so I hop in, have a 15 sec shower before the button releases.
+There's coin operated solar heated showers.
+Ian grabs 2 coins, and courteously gives me one.
+In the cubicle, I strip down, put the coin in and press the timer button - cold water for 15 seconds.
+Press the button again - cold water for 15 seconds.
 Press the button again - cold water.
-Time to get out and dry myself with a 30cm square towel.
-I run back to the dorm, jump into bed under the doona and try to get warm Ian goes off to the shower and comes back smiling - he's had 4 presses of the timer button - all HOT water.
-He thanks met for pulling all the cold water through the system.
+Press the button again - warm water on the 4th attempt and I have a super quick shower.
+I dry myself with a 30cm square towel then run back to the dorm and jump into bed to get warm.
+Ian goes off to the shower and comes back smiling - he's had 4 presses of the timer - all HOT water.
+He thanks me for pulling all the cold water through the system.

 Created by Jan and Ian Somers in Sandvox